Request our manufacturing capability

 The chemical properties of the dielectric material affect the electrical and thermal properties of the board, and it also affects the capacity of the board to resist CAF (Conductive Anode Filament) formation.
 Some of the chemical properties are described below:

 Resistance of Methylene Chloride: The capacity of a material to resist methylene chloride consumption is called methylene chloride resistance.
-It is expressed by the percentage enhance in the density of a circuit board material due to soaking or exposure in methylene chloride under controlled situations.
+It is expressed by the percentage enhancement in the density of a circuit board material due to soaking or exposure to methylene chloride under controlled situations.
 Most of the materials have a value of methylene chloride in the range of 0.01% to 0.20%.

 Moisture Consumption: The capacity of a substrate to water consumption when absorbed in water is called moisture consumption.
 It is given by the percentage enhancement in the density of a PCB (Printed Circuit Board) material due to water consumption under controlled situations as per criteria test procedures.
 Most of the materials have values of moisture consumption in the range of 0.01% and 0.20%.